xpandlatex/xpandlatex/README.md

 %XPdiscard
 :	Discard the body completely

-XPwritefile
+%XPwritefile
 : 	Write the body to a file called ’name\_\#\#.tex’, where \#\# is
 	xpandlatex’s count for the number of times this environment has been encountered.
-Note this is **not** a LaTeX counter, and so will not be affected by LaTeX commands such as
+Note this is **not** a LaTeX counter, and so will not be affected by LaTeX commands such as `\setcounter`.
-	\\setcounter.
 The body is not copied to the main output.

-Multiple body actions may appear: so {%XPwritefile %XPcopy} will copy the body both to the main output and a separate file.
+Multiple body actions may appear: so `{%XPwritefile %XPcopy}` will copy the body both to the main output and a separate file.

 For example: